“I am in favor of animal rights as well as human rights. That is the way of a whole human being.”

 Very small animals, like shrews, hummingbirds, and some insects, etc., must consume large amounts of food relative to their size, but not marine mammals, including monk seals.
 Given the size of the monk seals stomach (only slightly larger than our own) it is actually impossible for monk seals to consume and digest that quantity of food.

 Monk seals eat about 4-8% of their body weight, depending on the age class of the seal.
-With an increasing population of seals in the main Hawaiian Islands (MHI) there is concern that seals may be negatively impacting the local ecosystem.
+If there is an increasing population of seals in the main Hawaiian Islands (MHI) there is concern that seals may be negatively impacting the local ecosystem.
 A recent study estimated that a MHI seal consumes about 6.8 kilograms (15 pounds) of fish per day, which is only 0.009% of estimated available prey biomass.
-With 7,622 square kilometers (2,943 square miles) of foraging habitat in the MHI and an estimated monk seal population size of 200, this translates to a total consumption rate of about 0.45 kilograms (1 pound) of fish per square mile per day per seal.
+With 7,622 square kilometers (2,943 square miles) of foraging habitat in the MHI and an estimated monk seal population size of 300, this translates to a total consumption rate of about 0.45 kilograms (1 pound) of fish per square mile per day per seal.

 Fact: Seals rarely damage live coral while they forage – they do sometimes lift or turn over rocks and root around in rubble and sand, but this material is not live coral, and this activity does not damage the ecosystem nor reduce the productivity of the fishery.

 There is no evidence, including many of hours of footage from seal-mounted video cameras, indicating that monk seals damage coral reefs.

 Myth 5: Seals will attract sharks, which will put people at risk of shark attacks.